alexherbo2/krabby/README.md

 ## Features

 - [Subject–object–verb] order
+- Keyboard layout agnostic.
+Maps to physical keys, but displays with the [US layout][QWERTY].
 - Multiple selections as a central way of interacting
 - Powerful selection manipulation primitives
 - Link hints